mapbox/ecs-watchbot/readme.md

 progress of distributed map-reduce operations.
 This is useful if your stack performs a bunch of individual jobs that need to be "rolled up" into a final output of some sort.

-See the included `reduce-examples.md` for some basic worker recipes.

 ### Messaging patterns

 Generally, a reduce-enabled Watchbot stack should be built in order to process three types